marc-cdmon/the-good-code/test002.md

 ## Tasks

 1. **Schema Review and Optimization:**
-   - Review the existing schema provided in the `schema.sql` file.
+   - Review the existing schema provided in the `test002_sales_db.sql` file.
 Identify and document any potential issues with the current design.
    - Propose improvements or redesigns that could enhance performance, scalability, or data integrity.

 2. **Query Development:**